Contact The NJ State Museum

 May 19, 2016

 A large and flashy show that will capture the audiences' interest and demonstrate how exciting science can be.
-Includes a variety of eye-popping demonstrations and experiments.
-Some of the topics and demonstrations include the three states of matter, air pressure (using the Madgeburg Sphere),
+Demonstrations and experiments including the three states of matter, air pressure (using the Madgeburg Sphere),

 May 26, 2016